goyek/goyek/README.md

 ### Helpers for running programs

-Use [`func (tf *TF) Cmd(name string, args ...string) *exec.Cmd`](https://pkg.go.dev/github.com/goyek/goyek#TF.Cmd) to run a program inside a task's command.
+Use [`func (tf *TF) Cmd(name string, args ...string) *exec.Cmd`](https://pkg.go.dev/github.com/goyek/goyek#TF.Cmd) to run a program inside a task's action.

 You can use it create your own helpers, for example: